Terms of Service

 5. Payments & Payment Protection

 5.1 Payment Processing.
-Client payments on the Platform are collected via PayFast (Pty) Ltd, a licensed payment service provider in South Africa.
+Client payments on the Platform are made via EFT (electronic funds transfer) to Lofft's registered FNB business account.
 Pilot payouts are processed by Lofft via EFT.
+Featured Pilot subscriptions are processed by Paystack (Pty) Ltd, a licensed payment service provider.
 By using the Platform, you authorise Lofft to collect and disburse funds in accordance with these Terms.

 5.2 Payment Holding.
-When a Booking is confirmed, the Client's full payment (job value + 20% service fee) is collected via PayFast and held by Lofft.
+When a Booking is confirmed, Lofft issues the Client an invoice for the full amount (job value + 20% service fee).
+The Client must pay via EFT within 48 hours using the reference provided.
 The Pilot's share (job value) is released only after the Client approves the deliverables or after the automatic 5-day release period expires.

 5.3 Payout Timing.
 Pilot payouts are transferred within 2–5 business days of payment release.
 Actual bank settlement times depend on the Pilot's bank.
 Lofft is not responsible for banking delays.